yksanjo/soundraw-game-bgm/README.md

 An MCP (Model Context Protocol) server that enables AI agents to generate game background music.
 Uses **DeepSeek** for intelligent scene analysis and parameter generation, and **Soundraw B2B API V3** for actual music generation.

+### 🎶 Why Game Developers ❤️ This

+Modern games use dynamic, adaptive music — but composing custom BGM is costly and time-consuming.
+**soundraw-game-bgm automates composition** by analyzing your game scenes and generating royalty-free background music that *fits the mood and gameplay context*.

+It even outputs ready-to-use integration code for **Unity** and **Unreal Engine** so you can drop the track in with no extra engineering work.

 ## Architecture

 ```